 Let me throw in this example to highlight a very important idea.
 Your teacher may give something like this just to check if you pay attention to details.

 So far it looks normal.
 But there’s a little problem.
-The element “2” in the domain is not being paired to any element in the range.
+The element “2” in the domain is not being paired with any element in the range.
 Every element in the domain must have some kind of correspondence to the range for it be considered a relation at least.
 Since this is not a relation, it follows that it can’t be a function.

-So, the final answer is neither a relation, nor a function.
+So, the final answer is neither a relation nor a function.